For Student Entrepreneurs, founders, institutions, corporates, and public partners

 Start independently.

-- Compare markets like Kigali, Nairobi, London, Dubai, Toronto, Singapore, Sao Paulo, or Mexico City through buyer behavior, funding context, and ecosystem signals.
+• Compare markets like Kigali, Nairobi, London, Dubai, Toronto, Singapore, Sao Paulo, and Mexico City through buyer behavior, funding context, and ecosystem signals.

 Partner for a cohort.

-- Give more Student Entrepreneurs global exposure than a small travel delegation can usually reach.
+• Give more Student Entrepreneurs global exposure than a small travel delegation can reach.

-- Use GMAP inside entrepreneurship centers, career offices, innovation hubs, or fellowship programs.
+• Run GMAP inside entrepreneurship centers, career offices, innovation hubs, and fellowships.

-- Spot Student Entrepreneurs ready for showcases, founder support, internships, or selective immersion.
+• Spot who is ready for showcases, founder support, internships, or selective immersion.

-- Track enrollment, completion, what Student Entrepreneurs built, and who is ready for the next opportunity.
+• Track enrollment, completion, what participants built, and who is ready for the next opportunity.

 For corporates